It happened: You failed the CPA Exam.

 Adding more CPA Study Materials is probably a good idea as well.

 Many people start looking for information on how to appeal an exam score when they score a 74 (or even a 73).
 Forget it.

-You could take another exam and get your score back by the time you get your appeal results.
+You could take another exam and get your score back when you get your appeal results.

-Let's face it: there is a next-to-nothing chance the AICPA is going to overturn your score.
+Let's face it: there is a next-to-nothing chance the AICPA will overturn your score.